Fishing - Fly Fishing Tips For Pocket Water

 Begin with the pockets closest to the bank, where trout often hold in softer seams.
 Then move toward the center of the run, paying close attention to rocks, foam lines, and transition zones where current speed changes.
 A fish may hold in only a few inches of softer water beside a much faster chute.
 That narrow band can be the difference between a strike and a missed opportunity.

 Avoid long casts whenever possible.
 Long casts create slack, reduce precision, and make drift control more difficult.
 In pocket water, there is often too much turbulence and too little time to recover from a poor cast.
-Short, accurate casts usually catch more fish than long casts that simply cover more water.
+Short, accurate casts usually catch more fish than long casts that merely cover more water.

 Keep excess line off the water whenever you can.
 Too much line creates drag and makes it harder to maintain a natural drift.
 It also limits your ability to correct the presentation.
 A concise cast, followed by immediate line control, is often the best approach.

 During spring and summer hatches, dry flies can be especially effective in pocket water.
 Trout often rise eagerly when insects are active, particularly in streams where turbulence masks some of the leader and line.
 High-floating, visible patterns such as Yellow Stimulators, Elk-hair Caddis, and similar imitations work well because they stay on top and are easy to track.
+Terrestrial patterns such as ants can also be effective during warmer months when insects fall from bankside vegetation.
+In many mountain creeks, a small ant drifting through a pocket can draw a surprisingly aggressive strike.

 When nymphing, add enough weight to get the fly into the feeding lane without ruining the drift.
 A beadhead fly or a bit of split shot may be necessary in stronger current.
 Pocket water changes depth quickly, so a rig that sinks too slowly may pass above fish before it has a chance to be eaten.